pierrejay/EZModbus/docs/30-how-to-guides/301-modbus-server-slave.md

 **Return type**

-* Your read handlers must fill the output array `outVals` and return a `Modbus::ExceptionCode` that will be sent back to the client in case of read failure (`NULL_EXCEPTION` to signal success & send back response data to the client).&#x20;
+* Your read handlers must fill the output array `outVals` and return a `Modbus::ExceptionCode` that will be sent back to the client in case of read failure (`NULL_EXCEPTION` to signal success & send back response data to the client).
 * Your write handlers read the requested write value array `writeVals`, process data & must also return an exception code that indicates whether the write operation  succeeded.

 It is then possible to manage validation of client input data by returning a non-null Modbus exception in the handler (on the contrary, the direct pointer won't allow any validation step as it accesses the raw variable).